PlanSnapper

 How do appraisers measure a basement?

-Appraisers measure the full basement footprint using exterior dimensions — the same method as above-grade floors.
+Appraisers measure the full basement footprint using exterior dimensions.
+The same method as above-grade floors.
 The total is reported separately from GLA, split into finished and unfinished portions.
 Finished basements add contributory value but are never included in GLA under ANSI Z765.

 Read answer →